ingo/ingo.github.io/_recipes/bruschetta.md

 ---
-title: Bruschetta
+author: David Rosengarten
 category: Sides
-description: Deliciously toasted bread slices rubbed with garlic, drizzled with olive oil, and seasoned with salt.
-Perfect for a quick snack or appetizer.
+description: Crisp garlic toast brushed with olive oil and finished with a sprinkle of salt makes the perfect base for any bruschetta topping.
+Bring these easy garlic toasts out warm from the oven to serve.
 image: bruschetta.jpg
 size: 12 servings
+source: https://www.heraldtribune.com/story/news/2003/07/23/simple-bruschetta/28757787007/
 time: 30 minutes
-author: David Rosengarten
-source: https://www.heraldtribune.com/story/news/2003/07/23/simple-bruschetta/28757787007/
+title: Bruschetta
 ---

 This simple yet flavorful bruschetta recipe comes from David Rosengarten's book "Taste".
 It's a perfect snack or appetizer that can be prepared in just 30 minutes.